Skill Development & Proficiency

 First Year Experience (FYE) Program

 All first-time college students and non-exempt transfer students (see below) must enroll in a First Year Experience Program.
 An FYE program consists of either a "1+1" FYE program that consists of one LADR course and one Integrated Learning Course (ILC) or three courses: two thematically-linked LADR content courses from different disciplines and one Integrated Learning Course (ILC) that embeds skill development within the content of the two LADR courses.
 The ILC course is listed as GEN 101.
-The FYE program is designed to enable students to enter the academic conversation, focusing on the goals and outcomes below.
+The FYE program is designed to enable students to enter the academic conversation, focusing on the goals below.